 During a drought deer may gather in areas that still have open water.
 They are attracted there by the water and the forbs that remain in the moister soil.
 These wet areas also attract insects that can carry epizootic hemorrhagic disease, which increases the chance for deer to become infected.

 During the summer, drought can hinder a female’s ability to hide her fawn since there is less dense vegetation.

 When vegetation suffers from drought conditions, palatability and digestibility may be decreased.
 And drought conditions can cause tree nuts to drop early, reducing the amount of oak acorns, hickory nuts, and walnuts available to deer in the fall and early winter.

 A deer’s ability to move long distances can reduce the impacts that drought has on the deer.

 In Illinois there is plenty of food for deer.
 Supplemental feeding is not needed.
 In fact, feeding deer in Illinois is illegal in most cases.
-Strict rules on feeding wildlife, including deer, are set in the Illinois Administrative Code at: https://www.dnr.illinois.gov/adrules/documents/17-635.pdf
+Strict rules on feeding wildlife, including deer, are set in the Illinois Administrative Code: https://www.dnr.illinois.gov/adrules/documents/17-635.pdf

 The Illinois Digest of Hunting and Trapping Regulations also lists the current rules and exceptions on supplemental feeding.

 Many deer diseases are transmitted through saliva or fecal contamination by animals sharing common feeding sites.
-The discovery of Chronic Wasting Disease in 2002 led the Illinois Department of Natural Resources to ban all deer feeding to reduce the spread of this fatal deer disease.
+The discovery of chronic wasting disease among deer in 2002 led the Illinois Department of Natural Resources to ban all deer feeding to reduce the spread of this fatal deer disease.